Cloud Accounts

 Take the following steps to register your AWS account with CloudCasa:

-1. In the Cloud Accounts page, click Add Cloud Account + to open the Add Cloud Account.
+1. In the Cloud Accounts page, click Add Cloud Account + to open the Add Cloud Account wizard.

-2. In Step 1 of the Add Cloud Account pane, select Amazon Web Services in the Provider type section.
-Click Next.
+2. In Step 1 of the Add Cloud Account wizard, select Amazon Web Services in the Provider type section.

-3. In Step 2 of the Add account pane, click Launch Stack in the Create stack section to create a new stack in the AWS console.
+3. In Step 2 of the Add Cloud Account wizard, click Launch Stack in the Create stack dialog to open the stack creation wizard in the AWS CloudFormation console.
+The CloudFormation stack will be used to grant CloudCasa the permissions it needs to operate (see below).

 Tip